ForceBru/Matches.jl/README.md

     Linear(5, 1)
 )

-# 3. Set up gradient-descent optimizer.
+# 3. Set up gradient descent optimizer.
-# This computes the "forward gradient" from the paper.
+# It can compute the "forward gradient" from the paper.
 optim = Descent(params(model), 1e-4)

 # 4. Train.
 for epoch in 1:50_000
+    # Randomize the dual parts of model parameters
     random_dual!(optim)
     loss = Losses.mse(model(X), Y)
+    # Estimate the gradient and use it in gradient descent
     step!(optim, loss)

     if epoch % 1000 == 0